International Students Immigration Blog

 Understand the Process and Timeline

-Employers must first register potential employees between March 6th and March 22nd .
-Following this, the USCIS conducts the lottery in early April to select the petitions that will be considered for the H-1B visa cap.
+Employers must register potential employees between March 6th and March 22nd.
+Then, in early April, the USCIS conducts a lottery to select the petitions to be considered for the H-1B visa cap.
 Knowing these dates and how the process works is crucial for both you and your sponsoring employer to ensure everything is submitted accurately and on time.

 H-1B timeline

-There are 6 important dates and time you should remember for this coming H-1B lottery:
+There are 6 important dates and times you should remember for this coming H-1B lottery:

 • Feb 28: Employers create a USCIS online account